 The course involves each student or team working on an individual project in which they develop a plan for a new media product or service.
 Projects can be for a new media product or service or for a new tool that will help journalists, media makers or audiences.

-The course is being run by Indra de Lanerolle, an experienced journalist and media entrepreneur, and director of the Journalism and Media Lab at Wits.
+The course is being run by Phillip Mogodi, a mining engineer and entrepreneur, and manager of the Journalism and Media Lab Accelerator Programme at Wits.
 There will also be guest talks from founders of media start-ups and from digital innovators in major media houses.

 Course attendance is a DP requirement.
 If a significant number of classes are missed in the first half of the course, the convenor reserves the right to not allow the student to complete the course.
 This is an important requirement since each person contributes to the learning in the group.